Get exclusive member benefits & effect social change. Join Today

 When MSUD is undiagnosed, or metabolic crises are untreated, the following severe complications can occur:

-If your infant is diagnosed with MSUD, prompt medical treatment can avoid serious medical problems and mental retardation.
-The initial treatment involves reducing the levels of BCAAs in the baby’s blood.
+If your infant is diagnosed with MSUD, prompt medical treatment can avoid serious medical problems and intellectual disability.
+Initial treatment involves reducing the levels of BCAAs in your baby’s blood.

-Typically, this will involve the intravenous (IV) administration of amino acids that do not contain BCAAs, combined with glucose for extra calories.
+Typically, this involves intravenous (IV) administration of amino acids that don’t contain BCAAs, combined with glucose for extra calories.
 The treatment will promote the utilization of existing leucine, isoleucine, and valine in the body.
 At the same time it will reduce the BCAA level and provide necessary protein.

-A physician will create a long-term treatment plan for your child with MSUD in conjunction with a metabolic specialist and a dietitian.
+Your physician will create a long-term treatment plan for your child with MSUD in conjunction with a metabolic specialist and a dietitian.
 The goal of the treatment plan is to provide your child with all the protein and nutrients needed for healthy growth and development.
-The plan will also avoid allowing too many BCAAS to collect in the blood.
+The plan will also avoid allowing too many BCAAS to collect in their blood.

 Written by: Anna Giorgi